 It should be designed with actual customers in mind.
-Customers don’t want surveys to be a nuisance or waste of time.
-Instead, any VoC surveys should be short, straightforward, and respectful of your customers’ effort.
+Customers don’t want surveys to be a nuisance or a waste of time.
+Instead, any VoC surveys should be short, straightforward, and respectful of your customers’ efforts.
 We’ll come to what makes a great survey below.

 Yet, as our Cary Self says, there’s more to VoC than just a survey: “churn doesn’t come from feedback and data.
 It comes from a lack of feedback and data.”
 Your VoC program should account for the fact that the highest churn risks may not always reply to your surveys.

 It adds value across the business.
 VoC strategies aren’t the responsibility of your marketing or sales department alone.
 Rather, they should involve everyone in your business—from customer service teams to the CEO.